Learning About Learning in Nature

 We are aware of missing faculty photos in the directory and catalog and will be updating them shortly.
 Thank you for your patience.

 Spring 2018 quarter

 Topics will be covered through texts, workshops, seminars, field trips, and lectures.
-There will be two multiday field trips, as well as a number of day trips.
 Students will be expected to research topics, write papers, and give presentations, both individually and in small groups.
 Student progress will be assessed through discussions, written assignments, exams, individual and group projects, and participation in program activities.

 Fields of Studyeducation environmental studies

 Online LearningHybrid Online Learning < 25% Delivered Online